xiaohaiyin/gitskills/README.md

 # gitskills
-Creating a new branch is quick OR simple.
+Creating a new branch is quick nice simple.